 - Ziti: 3 cups uncooked pasta, 4-1/2 cups cooked pasta.

 For more information on specific pasta shapes, check out Barilla Pasta's handy pasta measuring guide.

 For single portion help, just remember that about 1 cup of dry, uncooked pasta in any shape is a good estimate.
 Here's another helpful tip: 1 cup of cooked pasta is typically the size of your fist.

 So go forth and pasta it up!
-If you need a refresher on the proper way to cook pasta, check out our guide here because there's no such thing as a stupid question.
+If you need a refresher on the proper way to cook pasta with veggies check out our guide here because there's no such thing as a stupid question.
 We have tons of great pasta recipe ideas, a few of which you can find here, here, and here.